 Conflicts may be resolved by applying changes or backporting other PRs to completely avoid conflicts.
 Backporting entire PRs is preferred if the changes in the dependent PRs are small.
 This stackoverflow.com question describes how to determine the original PR corresponding to a particular commit SHA in the GitHub UI.

 If a conflict is resolved by modifying a commit during backport, describe the changes made in the commit message and collect these to add to the backport PR description when creating the PR below.
 This helps to direct backport reviewers towards which changes may deviate from the original commits to ensure that the changes are correctly backported.
+This can be fairly simple, for example inside the commit message of the modified commit:

 (Optional) If there are any commits or pull requests that are tricky or time-consuming to backport, consider reaching out for help on Slack.
 If the commit does not cherry-pick cleanly, please mention the necessary changes in the pull request description in the next section.

-Creating the Backport Pull Request¶
+Creating the Backport Pull Request

 The backport pull-request may be created via CLI tools, or alternatively you can use the GitHub web interface to achieve these steps.

-Via Command-Line Tools (Recommended)¶
+Via Command-Line Tools (Recommended)

 These steps require all of the tools described in the One-time Setup